 Day 7 : Cliffs Of Moher & Bunratty Banquet

 Travel through Maam Cross in the heart of Connemara and visit the Connemara Marble Factory.
-Stop in Galway and drive through the Burren to view the huge boulders of the Poulnabrone Dolmen.
-Walk along the majestic Cliffs of Moher, which rise 700 feet above the foaming Atlantic Ocean.
+Stop in Galway and drive through the Burren to view the majestic Cliffs of Moher, which rise 700 feet above the foaming Atlantic Ocean.
+Walk to O’Brien’s Tower for great views of Galway Bay and the Aran Islands.
 At Bunratty check in to your hotel, right beside the Bunratty Folk Park and Durty Nelly’s Pub.
 Head to Bunratty Castle for a jolly medieval-style dinner where the lords and ladies serenade you.

 Day 8 : Flying Boat Museum & Dingle Peninsula

 Drive through the outskirts of Limerick and alongside the River Shannon to visit Foynes Flying Boat Museum.
 During the 1930’s and early 1940’s, aircraft landed on the River Shannon and the museum’s memorabilia recreates this era.
 Journey along the Dingle Peninsula for glorious scenic views.
 Stop in the town of Dingle and head to your hotel in Killarney.

 Day 9 : Killarney’s Lakes & Jaunting Car Ride

 Take a traditional horse-drawn jaunting car ride to Ross Castle for views of Lough Leane, Killarney’s largest lake.
 Drive to the delightful town of Kenmare where brightly-painted buildings are enhanced with flowers and savor a casual pub lunch.
 View spectacular mountain scenery at Moll’s Gap and visit a farm to watch trained dogs herding sheep.
 The evening is free in Killarney.